-Carmine’s has a rich decor of wood, soft tunes and wonderful aromas.
+Carmine’s has a rich decor of wood, soft tunes, and wonderful aromas.
 With plenty of pictures and soft lighting.
 It has 700 seats and a humungous 7000 sq ft kitchen.
 Chandelier and large menus on the wall.
 According to Jill Collins, it’s the biggest restaurant in D.C.

-A short walk from Capitol Hill, Carmine’s often hosts many members of the Senate and Congress who visit regularly.
-Because of their large party rooms with doors that can close, it is perfect for those working on capital hill and even has considered dealing with security details for those needing it with a private entrance.
+A short walk from Capitol Hill, Carmine’s often hosted many members of the Senate and Congress who visit regularly.
+Because of their large party rooms with doors that can close, it is perfect for members of Congress and the Supreme Court justices who may have a security detail for those needing a private entrance.

-Next, we ordered a delicious Gorgonzola and Apple Salad which had fresh cut pears, dried cranberries and Gorgonzola with a nicely light balsamic vinaigrette.
+Next, we ordered a delicious Gorgonzola and Apple Salad which had fresh-cut pears, dried cranberries, and Gorgonzola with a nice light balsamic vinaigrette.
 It also had julienne carrots and cherry tomatoes.
 The blend was excellent and also came with walnuts.
 The crunch of carrot and pear was nice and the Gorgonzola added that perfect finish of piquantness.

 Following the salad, we sampled two of the appetizers from the menu including the roasted red peppers in olive oil with fresh mozzarella and the crispy fried calamari with marinara sauce.
 Both of these dishes were amazing, but the roasted red peppers were particularly flavorful.
 Perfectly roasted in a nutty extra virgin olive oil, the peppers were slightly sweet and complemented the fresh and pillowy mozzarella.

-The Marsala chicken was really very tasty, the tiny bit of sweet from the wine was appreciated.
+The Marsala chicken was really very tasty, and the tiny bit of sweetness from the wine was appreciated.
 It was also savory from the garlic and pepper.
 The mushrooms were sauteed well.
 Less appreciated was how thin the chicken was.
 It was a little crisp around the edges.
-The flavor of the sauce though made up for ultra thin meat.
+The flavor of the sauce though made up for ultra-thin meat.

-For our main entree, we feasted on a impressive sampling of Carmine’s famous meatballs, Lasagna, country style rigatoni, chicken marsala and shrimp scampi.
+For our main entree, we feasted on an impressive sampling of Carmine’s famous meatballs, Lasagna, country-style rigatoni, chicken marsala, and shrimp scampi.
 From my first bite of the meatballs, it was clear why they have sold over half a million since their opening.
 The Lasagna was the perfect ratio of fresh ricotta and pasta to meat and sauce.
 It came piled high in a deep dish pan.
 The Italian sausage was seasoned with caraway which I enjoyed.
-Although all of the dishes were delicious, my two personal favorites were the chicken marsala and the country style rigatoni.
-The marsala sauce is perfect with its deep, rich flavor and the country style rigatoni is pure comfort food.
+Although all of the dishes were delicious, my two personal favorites were the chicken marsala and the country-style rigatoni.
+The marsala sauce is perfect with its deep, rich flavor and the country-style rigatoni is pure comfort food.

 Jill spoke of good food done well as being their motto.
-The meatballs were nothing less than exceptional especially with the table Romano cheese on top.
-It was tangy and i suspect was made of sheep’s milk.
-The house specialty pasta had the right amount of beans, brocolli, onions, Italian sausage and rigatoni.
+The meatballs were nothing less than exceptional, especially with the table Romano cheese on top.
+It was tangy and I suspect was made of sheep’s milk.
+The house specialty pasta had the right amount of beans, broccoli, onions, Italian sausage, and rigatoni.
 It was again, very fresh with a buttery sauce over the whole dish.

-The multipulciano wine was smooth with a good amount of tannin but not too much.
+The Montepulciano wine was smooth with a good amount of tannin but not too much.
 The cappuccino was spot on.
 A nice froth cap and strong espresso mixed with steamed milk.
-It went well with the desserts: tiramisu and the titanic, the worlds largest banana split.
+It went well with the desserts: tiramisu and the titanic, the world’s largest banana split.

 If you are celebrating anything in D.C., go to Carmine’s.
 They have $11 valet parking outside, which closes at midnight, and a coatroom where you can check both your coat and your leftovers.
-Their hospitality and extensive list of italian delights is sure to please.
-Finally, if you have any dietary restrictions (Dairy, Garlic, Gluten, Vegetarian, Vegan) Carmine’s has a special menu for you (attached).
+Their hospitality and an extensive list of Italian delights are sure to please.
+Finally, if you have any dietary restrictions (Dairy, Garlic, Gluten, Vegetarian, Vegan) Carmine’s has a special menu for you.
 If you go with a big group, it will be one of the best and most delicious deals you’ve ever gotten.
 View Larger Map View Larger Map